What every caregiver needs to know about health insurance

 Do I have to purchase a health insurance policy?

 Everyone is required to have health insurance of some kind under the law.
 If you're covered under a spouse's plan or are under 26 and covered by your parents' insurance, you don't need to apply for more insurance.
-In previous years, you could be fined for not having coverage, but this is going away in 2019.
-Even without a monetary penalty, it’s still a good idea to have health insurance so an injury or illness doesn’t significantly impact your financially.
+In previous years, you could be fined for not having coverage, but this is no longer the case.
+Even without a monetary penalty, it’s still a good idea to have health insurance so an injury or illness doesn’t significantly impact you financially.

 When do I sign up for health insurance?